ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ** 5.)
 Status view **

-This button displays further information on the respective states of the data points.
+This button displays further information on the respective status of the data points.
 (Toggle Mode)

 ![status view](../../de/admin/media/ADMIN_Objekte_status_tree.png)

 Here with the menu bar folded

-> Attention: Due to the immense flood of data, this view can hang in the list view when using this view.
+> Attention: Due to the immense flood of data, using this view in the list view can cause the display to hang.

 ** 6.)
 Administrator mode **